A member of the Lamiaceae family,

 hairs provide shade for the leaves which allows the plant to endure hot,

-dry summers typical of its native Greece, where a
+dry summers typical of its native Greece.

 Greek Sage where it can get about six hours of sun each day during